xuankimtran/docs-1/pages/katalon-studio/docs/browserstack-integration.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/browserstack-integration/KS-BROWSERSTACK-Add-DC-remote.png" width="70%" alt="Add remote server capabilities">

     > Notes:
     > * For Appium remote web server, you need to add the `platformName` capabilities.
-You can learn more about Appium capabilities in the Appium document here: [Appium Desired Capabilities](http://appium.io/docs/en/writing-running-appium/caps/).
+You can learn more about Appium capabilities in this Appium document: [Appium Desired Capabilities](http://appium.io/docs/en/writing-running-appium/caps/).
     > * If you want to add Chrome driver capabilities, make sure to put those capabilities into the `goog:chromeOptions` property as a dictionary.
 For example:
     > <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/browserstack-integration/KS-BROWSERSTACK-Add-capabilities-Chrome.png" width="70%" alt="Add Chrome capabilities for remote server">